-Build up your foundation.
+Understand the basics.
 You need to make sure you can stand before running with this.
-You might want to play a beloved song to start with, but you need a foundation first.
-Fingering chords is important.
-Be sure to practice basic scales and chords.
-Be certain to master them prior to starting anything new.
+You might want to play a favorite song of yours, but the foundation you build is important.
+Make sure to learn proper fingering.
+Practice scales and chords regularly.
+Learn them before you try the advanced concepts.

-Get comfortable with the guitar basics.
+Get down the basics.
 You have to walk before running.
-You may want to learn your favorite song right out of the gate, but the basic foundations must be built first.
-Learn the finger positions for your fingers.Practice your scales and chords regularly.
+You can try your favorite song in time, but it is crucial to build your foundations first.
+Learn the finger positions for your fingers.Practice your chords and scales.

 This will help you to get to know your instrument.

 Try using a metronome.
 This is one of the largest issues experienced by newer players.
 A metronome will ensure that you’re keeping proper time.
 Before you know it, you will be able to forgo the metronome and just do it on your own.

 Your finger will be sore before they get calluses.
 It might hurt less to use nylon strings or electric guitar.
 Steel-string varieties are usually the most painful for beginners.
 Although you may get some relief if you soak your fingers in rubbing alcohol, never use turpentine or other harmful substances.

 Learn the fundamentals of the process.
 Steer clear of complex songs and start with some easy tunes.
 Learning a child’s tune may be childish to you, but these simple, one-note melodies can help you set a firm foundation for playing faster.

 A metronome is something you should be used.Keeping time can be difficult for beginning guitar playing to master.
 Metronomes are able to help you make staying on beat properly.
 By practicing regularly, you can hold a rhythm without a metronome.